When you’re running a small business, word-of-mouth marketing is essential to your success.

 If gift cards aren’t your thing, there’s a new trend in incentives that’s sure to delight your customers – acts of giving.

 Instead of offering a $10 gift card, brands have opted to donate the money to a charitable cause they’re passionate about.
 This can almost be more appealing than that Starbucks card, with reviewers excited about the idea of contributing to a cause that resonates with them.

 Your customers are more than just a potential positive review, and they should be treated as such.

 This means starting a real conversation about their experience with your product or service.
-Instead of diving straight into the review request, try asking open-ended questions to gauge their satisfaction (or lack thereof) with your business.
+Instead of diving straight into the review request, try asking open-ended questions (via email or a survey form) to gauge their satisfaction (or lack thereof) with your business.

 You can have these conversations in person, over the phone, email, or even on social media – whichever way you typically communicate with your customers.
 Regardless of channel, these conversations are especially valuable, as customers willing to speak with you will likely take the extra couple of minutes to write a review, too, meaning this review ask will have a higher conversion rate than others.

 When the conversation wraps up, thank the customer for their time and ask if they’d be willing to document their feedback in an online review.